-The collection of luxury lodges at Timbavati caters for the traveller looking for a touch of class.
-Your African safari need not be without spa treatments, private pools and five-star cuisine!
+The collection of luxury lodges at Timbavati caters to the traveler looking for a touch of class.
+Your African safari need not be without spa treatments, private pools, and five-star cuisine!

-Walkers River Camp, Jaydee and Eagle Owl are three exclusive self-catering camps offering families or groups of friends a truly secluded safari experience while still providing all the amenities that you’re used to at home.
+Walkers River Camp, Jaydee, and Eagle Owl are three exclusive self-catering camps offering families or groups of friends a truly secluded safari experience while still providing all the amenities you’re used to at home.

-• Timbavati is home to the endangered white lion and a sighting of one of these unique creatures is a once in a lifetime experience.
-Shame on you if you forget your camera!
+- Timbavati is home to the endangered white lion, and sighting one of these unique creatures is a once-in-a-lifetime experience.

-• Photographic safaris can be tailored to your needs.
-Professional photographers with specialised game drive vehicles will give advice, tips and can arrange additional gear if needed.
+- Photographic safaris can be tailored to your needs.
+Professional photographers with specialized game-drive vehicles will give advice and tips and can arrange additional gear if needed.

-• Daily personalised game drives and bush walks greatly increase your chance of animal sightings.
+- Daily personalized game drives and bush walks greatly increase your chance of animal sightings.
 The traditional knowledge shared by the skilled rangers is invaluable too.

-• Timbavati is aiding rhino conservation by micro-chipping their rhino population.
-Guests at the Kings Camp have the opportunity to participate in the tracking and darting process.
+- Timbavati is aiding rhino conservation by micro-chipping their rhino population.
+Guests at the Kings Camp can participate in the tracking and darting process.

-• The Timbavati reserve is roughly a six-hour drive from Johannesburg.
-Daily international and domestic flights call in at OR Tambo International Airport from where you can catch a connecting flight to a local airport (Hoedspruit, Nelspruit, Phalaborwa or Skukuza) near the reserve.
+- The Timbavati reserve is roughly a six-hour drive from Johannesburg.
+Daily international and domestic flights call in at OR Tambo International Airport, where you can catch a connecting flight to a local airport (Hoedspruit, Nelspruit, Phalaborwa, or Skukuza) near the reserve.

-• It gets very hot in the day so bring a hat, sunglasses and sunscreen.
-You’ll need to pack warm clothing too as evenings and early mornings can be chilly.
+- It gets scorching in the day so bring a hat, sunglasses, and sunscreen.
+You’ll also need to pack warm clothing, as evenings and early mornings can be chilly.

-• Malaria is a risk in this part of Africa, so it is advised to speak to your doctor about a course of prophylaxis before you travel.
+- Malaria is a risk in this part of Africa, so it’s advised to speak to your doctor about a course of prophylaxis before you travel.